What Color Temperature Is Best For Garage Lighting?

 Tim from GymCrafter explains it like this: If you can’t get sunshine inside your gym, you should have one overarching goal: “To use lighting that is as close to sunlight as possible in amount, direction, and color.”

-That means using a color temperature of 5000K lighting, which is as close to the mid-day sun as possible.
+That means the best color temperature for garage growhouses is 5000K.
+This lighting is as close to the mid-day sun as possible.
 Avoid either yellowish or blueish lighting in hue because it will adversely affect your workout performance.

 I’ll admit to being out of my element here.
 I jokingly say that I have a black thumb when it comes to growing any kind of vegetation.